Vector241-Eric/BoxcarsRouteHelper/README.md

-Shows values for routes and shows destinations for rolls.
+Shows values for routes and shows destinations for rolls